 Yes, both are part of the situation that is being created, but only a small part of it.

-Now granted, if you walk up to a stranger and say something rude you can expect them to reject you.
+Now granted, if you walk up to a stranger and say something rude, you can expect them to reject the you that you're presenting at that moment - and that will mostly be your fault.

 Hi, I'm TJ Guttormsen.